 Education Rooted in Clinical Experiences

 At New England College of Optometry, early and diverse clinical experiences translate into patient care experiences throughout their time at NECO.
 From the start, our students are considered optometrists-in-training, conducting clinical observations and participating in vision screenings for young children at local elementary schools and HeadStart programs within the first few weeks.
 These hands-on experiences are supported through classroom discussions, practice labs, and mentoring by upperclassmen.
-Learn more about clinical education at New England College of Optometry.
+Learn more about the clinical education department at New England College of Optometry.

 Beginning in their second year, students begin to practice their skills throughout our clinical network, receiving the opportunity to work in private practices, HMOs, hospitals, corporate and multidisciplinary health centers.
 Students rotate through three different clinical rotations in their third year, followed by an entirely clinical fourth year.
 These final clinical rotations are available at more than 50 clinical practice site throughout New England, the United States, and even worldwide.
 View 2014-2015 Final Year Rotations by State.